drakedu/colorful-bias/README.md

 ### Choosing the Dataset

 For this research project, [FairFace](https://github.com/dchen236/FairFace) was employed as the source of race/ethnicity-annotated facial images.
 This was because FairFace provides wide demographic coverage, including 9 distinct age groups, 7 race/ethnicity categories, and 2 gender groups, for 126 demographic subgroups.
-Additionally, the dataset is large enough that each individual age-gender-race subgroup contains at least 22 unique images, facilitating robust statistical analyses.
+Additionally, the dataset is large enough that each individual age-gender-race subgroup contains at least 22 unique images, facilitating statistical analyses.
 Lastly, FairFace is openly accessible and does not require specific permissions, thereby facilitating the reproducibility and extension of this research project.

 ### Sampling Data